Benkol003/Third-Year-Notes/COMP37212 Computer Vision/Week 5 Model based vision.md

 ![](misc/Pasted%20image%2020240430231011.png)

-when making your active shape model, you wanna design it so that the **points and lines lie on distinctive edges** for this to work.
+when making your active shape model, you wanna design it so it's **points and lines lie on distinctive edges** for this to work.

 Choose edges closest to your points that are strong enough (i.e. over a threshold?).